yashkumar1992/dsa2/README.md

              target.zip   or target.parquet    :  csv file of the label to predict.

+    data/input/titanic/test/ :
-    data/input/titanic/test/ :   features.zip  , used for predictions
+             features.zip or parquet format  , used for predictions

     File names Are FIXED, please create sub-folder